leosdad/ft-slot-machine/README.md

 # Slot machine game with fischertechnik and Arduino Mega

 Heavily inspired by [Hypervisual Century](http://hypervisual.com/century/), a software slots machine game that I developed as a demo for my company back in 1998.
-In fact the symbol graphics are still the same with minor adaptations.

 ## Related links